sogilis/csv_fast_importer/benchmark/README.md

 ### [Ferry](https://github.com/cmu-is-projects/ferry) 2.0.0

-:information_source: `Ferry` is more than juste a gem which import CSV files but is can also be used to do that.
+:information_source: `Ferry` is more than juste a gem which import CSV files but it can also be used to do that.

 ```ruby
   require 'ferry'